Best Installment Loans in April 2026

 • Can be hard to qualify for

 But qualifying for a Discover loan can be hard.
-You can’t add a second person to your loan to help your approval odds and you must have excellent credit.
+You can’t add a second person to your loan to help your approval odds and you must have good to excellent credit.

 You’ll need to meet these eligibility criteria to get a Discover loan: